codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

 .. index::
    pair: Parameters; wsrep_node_name

-The state of new and failed nodes differs from the state of the :term:`Primary Component` and needs to be synchronized.
-As a result, new node provisioning and failed node recovery are essentially the same process of joining the node to the cluster :abbr:`PC (Primary Component)`.
+If a state of a new or failed node differs from the state of the cluster :term:`Primary Component` it needs to be synchronized.
+As a result, new node provisioning and failed node recovery are essentially the same process of joining a node to the cluster :abbr:`PC (Primary Component)`.

 The initial node state ID is read from the *grastate.txt*